7. The Seven Seals of the Book of Revelation

 What happens at the opening of the fifth seal goes along with the Great Tribulation or distress in Matthew 24, where believers in Christ are slain because they stand for the Word of God and their testimony.
 During the fifth seal the saints are crying out for vengeance against Antichrist and his forces—these five seals have not been the wrath of God going on—it has been the wrath of Satan against God’s elect because they do not conform to Satan’s desire to be worshiped!

 In Revelation 12, we see Satan being cast down to the earth by Michael and his angels (12:6) and a war erupting against the elect of God, the saints:

 “Woe to the earth and the sea, because the devil has gone down to you!
 He is filled with fury (“having great wrath” KJV) because he knows that his time is short…Then the dragon was enraged at the woman and went off to make war against the rest of her offspring—those who obey God’s commandments and hold to the testimony of Jesus” (Revelation 12:12, 17).

-This war is what we talked about in the first study when we looked at Daniel’s prophecy concerning the Antichrist that he would be "waging war against the saints and defeating them (Daniel 7:21).
+This war is what we talked about in the second study when we looked at Daniel’s prophecy concerning the Antichrist that he would be "waging war against the saints and defeating them (Daniel 7:21).
 The wrath of God has not yet started; this is the wrath of Satan against God’s people.
-Wrath being poured out doesn't happen until the seventh seal is opened.
+The pouring out of the wrath of God doesn't happen until the seventh seal is opened.